Google is discontinuing the Chromecast…

 5. Amazon Fire TV Cube

 The Amazon Fire TV cube is an Alexa-powered streaming media player that does more than its predecessor.
-You can control not only your TV but as well as other devices (like soundbars, A/V receivers, and cable boxes) connected to it using just your voice.
-Heck, you’ll barely have to use the remote control as there is a list of voice commands that enable you to do just about anything from shutting down your TV to opening a particular streaming service.
+You can control not only your TV but also other devices (like soundbars, A/V receivers, and cable boxes) connected to it using just your voice.
+Heck, you’ll barely have to use the remote control, as there is a list of voice commands that enable you to do just about anything, from shutting down your TV to opening a particular streaming service.

 Pros: